And Here’s Why

 Imagine if someone were to come up to you and touch you in a way that was unsolicited.
 How would you feel?
 If you felt uncomfortable, would you express your feelings?
 For Black women, having their personal spaces invaded and their hair touched without permission is an everyday occurrence.

-Touching a Black woman’s hair without her permission is a racist act because Black people, Black woman in particular, have always been objectified.
+Touching a Black woman’s hair without her permission is a racist act because Black people, Black women in particular, have always been objectified.
 Due to racism and racialized sexism throughout history, Black women have had their images distorted and their personal spaces systematically invaded.
 Since Black women are judged by Eurocentric beauty standards, wearing their hair in its natural state, i.e afros, locs, twists, and braids, is seen as abnormal.
 Because natural Black hair is seen as abnormal, the practice of touching Black women’s hair renders their personal spaces unimportant, therefore dehumanizing them.
 Many Black women, myself included, have likened this practice to feeling as if they were animals being petted.
 Many have reported that they’re even accosted by strangers.
 I’ve experienced this more than once while riding BART or while in other public places.
 Oftentimes when the person touching the hair is asked to stop or told that it is discomforting, they become offended and may accuse the victim of being touchy, uptight, or hypersensitive, forgetting that they entered the person’s personal space without asking.
 Touching someone’s hair without their permission puts them in a vulnerable position, especially if it’s done at work or in a public space.
 They may feel as if they are unable to tell the person to stop touching for fear they may lose their job, get suspended from work or school, or be seen as mentally unstable.

 As a natural hairstylist there is no end to the complaints that I hear about this phenomenon.
 After styling one young lady’s hair, she looked in the mirror, smiled, and told me how pleased she was with her hair.
 Then her smile quickly turned into a scowl and she said, “Oh shit!
 Here it comes.
 This is when the white people start touching my hair and asking a lot of questions.
 ‘How did you do that and how long did it take?
 Do Black people wash their hair often and how long does it take you to wash your hair?’
 And on, and on.”